goatandsheep/accessible-events/index.md

 layout: post
 ---

+If you are an event organizer, please try to have the following available or ask those who sign up if they require them:

 - [ ] Quiet room (could be a sleeping room)
 - [ ] strategy to ask people if they have needs before the event
 - [ ] working escalators / elevators if there are events on multiple floors, strategies if they aren't working, reliability index